4m2c4bl3/ld2019/README.md

 ## to-do for 1.0.0
 * finish v1 map graphics
 * trailing effect on player movement (graphics)
-* traps move position when you start a new game (open browser page/beat the game and restart)
+* traps reveal themselves more once you get the ! alert

 ## to-do for 1.5.0
 * sound